Requirements - U.S. Applicants

 Applicants must register with the Credential Assembly Service (CAS) and take either the LSAT (Law School Admission Test) or the GRE.

 Non-U.S. applicants with a bachelor's degree from an accredited institution in the United States are required to follow the same application procedures as U.S. applicants, including subscription to the Credential Assembly Service (CAS).

 A foreign applicant with a degree from a non-U.S. institution must demonstrate that the degree is equivalent to a bachelor's degree awarded by an accredited institution in the United States.
 All applicants must register with LSAC for transcript evaluation services.
 Applicants must also take the LSAT (Law School Admission Test).

-The principal criteria used in the admissions process are the cumulative undergraduate grade point average (GPA) and the Law School Admission Test (LSAT) score(s).
+The principal criteria used in the admissions process are the cumulative undergraduate grade point average (GPA) and the Law School Admission Test (LSAT) or GRE score.
 The selection process, however, is not strictly mathematical.
 Other important considerations include:

 - College major and course selection.

 - Writing ability (as demonstrated by the quality of the Personal Statement and LSAT/GRE Writing Sample(s).

 - Personal qualities of integrity and commitment to public service.